TheHive-Project/TheHiveDocs/installation/install-guide.md

 Please note that the service may take some time to start.
 Once it is started, you may launch your browser and connect to `http://YOUR_SERVER_ADDRESS:9000/`.

-Please note that the service may take some time to start.

 The first time you connect you will have to create the database schema.
 Click "Migrate database" to create the DB schema.

 ![](../images/thehive-first-access_screenshot.png)